Nontangential Maximal Function estimates for the elliptic Mixed Boundary Value Problem with variable coefficients: Introduction

 The large DKP condition has a long and successful history in the study of boundary value problems for variable coefficient elliptic PDEs, and we discuss it after stating our main theorem.
-It is noteworthy that we only need the DKP condition (\refass{ass:largeDKP}) for the uniqueness part of our main theorem, but not for the first two statements which deal with the existence of solutions to the mixed \(L^p\) boundary value problem:
+It is noteworthy that we only need the DKP condition (\refass{ass:largeDKP}) for the uniqueness part of our main theorem, but not for the first two statements which deal with the existence of solutions to the mixed \(L^p\) boundary value problem.
+Note also that we postpone the definition of the involved function spaces \(\mathcal{H}^1,\dot{HS}^1, \dot{L}^p_1\) to Section \ref{section:def} and Section \ref{section:ExistenceProof}.
+Now the main theorem is the following:

 \begin{thm} Let \(\Omega\) be a bounded Lipschitz domain with Lipschitz constant \(l\), \(L\) be an elliptic operator as in \eqref{eq:DefEllipticOperator}, and \(p_0>2\) the reverse Hölder exponent from \reflemma{lemma:RevHolderBoundary}.
 Assume that the geometric condition \refass{ass:corkscrew} on \(\mathcal{D}\) holds and let \(1<p<\infty\).
 If we assume that \((R)_p\) and \((N)_p\) are solvable, then the following statements are true: